We want to internationalise higher education: UGC chairman

 UGC chairman Prof M Jagadesh Kumar tells Amrita Madhukalya of DH that allowing foreign universities to open campuses in the country will encourage competition and collaboration.

-India has the world’s largest educational system, with 40 million students in higher education.
-In 2022, 4.5 lakh students left India to study abroad.
-The number may reach 1.8 million soon.
-Students go abroad not just for foreign degrees, but also for experiences and for immigration.
-But many other students cannot do so due to financial constraints.
-To cater to the needs of these students, the UGC has brought out the draft regulation for foreign higher educational institutions to open campuses in India.
-Our country’s ecosystem now has simplified processes.
-The government has allowed Foreign Direct Investment in education.
-A recent report by the National Institute of Educational Planning and Administration highlights that many universities ranking in the top 200 have expressed interest in considering India as an ideal destination.
+A recent report by the National Institute of Educational Planning and Administration highlights that many universities ranking in the top 200 have expressed their interest in considering India as an ideal destination, and other global universities have considered India a potential destination.
+Therefore, the potential for the campuses of foreign universities to run their programmes successfully is very high, unlike what happened elsewhere.

-There are apprehensions about poaching of faculties from public universities in the country by foreign universities.
-What is your view?
+There is bound to be a fair amount of resentment among public universities in India and some concern about the poaching of faculties.
+Do you see that as a problem?

-A recent McKinsey report says that more than 60 per cent of respondents expressed a desire to leave their current jobs, and it includes faculty members.
-If they find a better environment, they will move.
-There will always be a mismatch between the need of universities for the best talent and the number of available teachers.
-Universities need to work to create an enabling atmosphere.
-Foreign universities will help create a positive environment of healthy competition and collaboration.
+If you look at the employment trends in different sectors, competition for talent remains aggressive.
+A recent McKinsey report says that in India, "more than 60 percent of respondents expressed a desire to leave their current posts".
+Faculty members in educational institutes are no different.
+If they find a better enabling environment, they may move there.
+There will always be a mismatch between the need of Universities for the best talent and the number of such available teachers.
+Our Universities have to work to create an enabling atmosphere to retain and attract the best talent.
+The presence of foreign university campuses in India will help create a positive environment of healthy competition and collaboration.

-How can the UGC address the concerns about the affordability of courses offered by foreign universities for Indian students?
+Some teachers associations have raised the concerns about the affordability of the courses to be offered by the foreign universities in their campuses in India.
+What do you think?

-Some political parties are worried as foreign varsities will not provide reservation.
-What is your view?
+Ultimately, what will become the sought-after is those educational institutions that can provide high-quality education at an affordable cost, irrespective of whether they are public or private universities.
+If foreign university campuses charge exorbitantly, they will only be able to attract a few students.

+The political parties opposing the move say that the regulation issued by the UGC does not have any provision for reservation in the campuses the foreign universities would open in India and would, therefore, leave out a section of underprivileged students.
+How does the UGC's "need-based fellowship" provision fit into that?

-We know that some students may need more financial means to join the campuses of foreign universities in India.
-We have introduced a clause that, based on an evaluation process, need-based partial and full scholarships may be given to students from the internal resources of foreign universities.
+We know that some students may need more financial means to join such foreign university campuses in India.
+That is why we have introduced a clause that, based on an evaluation process, need-based partial and full scholarships may be given to the students from the foreign university's internal resources.

 Check out DH's latest videos